 Another advantage to traveling in January is that after the holidays, travel prices are cut drastically.

-Travelers be aware that January 1st, New Year's Day, is a national holiday and most everything this closed.
+Travelers are aware that January 1st, New Year's Day, is a national holiday and most everything is closed.

 Highlights in January

 - Tourism Vancouver's Dine Out Vancouver—Dine Out Vancouver is a major culinary event that takes place across the city.
 Participating restaurants will offer special three-course dinner menus to allow visitors to sample the best of local cuisine without breaking the bank.

 - PuSh International Performing Arts Festival—Held January through February, the PuSh International Performing Arts Festival features contemporary work that is visionary, genre-bending, and original.

 - Vancouver TheatreSports—Vancouver TheatreSports League is an internationally renowned improv comedy company located at The Improv Centre on Granville Island in Vancouver.
 The comedy troupe features the "Massacre" annual festival in January and February.

 - Chinese New Year Festival and Chinese New Year parade— Held on the first Sunday of the Chinese Lunar New Year in Vancouver's Chinatown.
 The festival is celebrated at the Dr. Sun Yat-Sen Classical Chinese Garden.